This project was adapted from AB-3's codebase.

 Test case: delete_event CS2103T Project Meeting

-is deleted from the list.
+Expected: Event with name CS2103T Project Meeting is deleted from the list.
 Details of the deleted event shown in the status message.
 This event is provided by the sample address book when you first open the app.

 Test case: delete_event orbital